WordPress staging site

 Next, you’ll need to export your live site’s database and import it to your staging site.

-To do that, I like a dedicated plugin called WP Migrate DB.
-Install and activate it, then run it by going to Tools → Migrate DB.
+To do that, I like a dedicated plugin called WP Migrate Lite.
+Install and activate it, then run it by going to Tools → WP Migrate.
+From there, tap on the MIGRATE option in the top row menu, followed by the Export button:

 The plugin will automatically update all of the file paths in your database to point to your new staging site URL.
 This is absolutely essential to ensuring your staging site actually works.
 Just make sure you enter the same directory path and URL that you used when you created your subdomain: